brick182/colmaracademy/README.md

-#### Capstone project for Codecademy's `Build Websites From Scratch` program: https://mhbrickley.github.io/colmar-academy.
+#### Final project for Codecademy's `Build Websites From Scratch` program: https://mhbrickley.github.io/colmar-academy.
 Below is the program curriculum:

 ### HTML